The Kiss (1988 film): Home media

+Reception

 Box office

-The Kiss was released theatrically in the United States on October 14, 1988 through TriStar Pictures.
-The film grossed $1.9 million in the United States, and reportedly sold around 25,000 tickets in Québec, where it was filmed.
+The Kiss grossed $1.9 million in the United States, and reportedly sold around 25,000 tickets in Québec, where it was filmed.

 Critical response

-The film received mixed reviews from critics, and as of 2022 holds a 42% audience rating on internet review aggregator Rotten Tomatoes.

-Janet Maslin of The New York Times called the film "rich in disgusting special effects and poor in every other regard," and remarked its unimpressive performances.
-Time Out called the film a "daft and derivative possession pic," noting Mimi Kuzyk as providing "the only shred of credible humanity."
-LA Weekly described the film as a "still, regurgitated mess of genre stew."
+Janet Maslin of The New York Times called the film "rich in disgusting special effects and poor in every other regard", and remarked on its unimpressive performances.
+Time Out called the film a "daft and derivative possession pic", noting Mimi Kuzyk as providing "the only shred of credible humanity".
+LA Weekly described the film as a "still, regurgitated mess of genre stew".
 Variety criticized the film for lacking development in its supernatural plot, adding, "if the setups were hokier, they might have been funny."
-Roger Hurlburt of the Sun-Sentinel noted: "The Kiss has a few moments, but too much talk and slow, oh-so-slow sequences leading up to the action, pad the film terribly.
-There was potential here—not for a great horror film, understand—but a nifty little potboiler," though he conceded the film features "above-average direction."
+Roger Hurlburt of the Sun Sentinel noted: "The Kiss has a few moments, but too much talk and slow, oh-so-slow sequences leading up to the action, pad the film terribly.
+There was potential here—not for a great horror film, understand—but a nifty little potboiler", though he conceded the film features "above-average direction".

-Leonard Maltin gave the film a mildly positive review, calling it an "occasionally scary horror film that builds up to but downplays the sexual implications of its Cat People–style story of a family curse passed down to each generation by a woman-to-woman kiss."
+Leonard Maltin gave the film a mildly favorable review, calling it an "occasionally scary horror film that builds up to but downplays the sexual implications of its Cat People–style story of a family curse passed down to each generation by a woman-to-woman kiss."
 The Los Angeles Times's Kevin Thomas also compared the film to Cat People, praising it as "smart, fast, and sassy, as much fun as it is scary in its shock-cut grisliness... the film makers are adept in playing the most bizarre and grisly happenings against an atmosphere of the utmost normality."
 Michael Price of the Fort Worth Star-Telegram deemed the film "an eerie, often inept but strangely rewarding oddity... director Pen Densham succeeds brilliantly at rendering his audience vulnerable."
 Peter Travers, writing for People, summarized: "Densham renders each mishap with graphic glee.
 Mimi Kuzyk, from TV’s Hill Street Blues, provides welcome comic relief as a neighbor who teaches Salenger about glow-in-the-dark condoms, Marlene Dietrich movies and how to electrocute a demon cat.
 But the grotesque soon drowns out the giggles, making The Kiss easy to kiss off."